mashcode/NYCompost-data/README.md

 ## Possible Outcomes

 * Creative ideation
+* Field data collection
-* Data, Datasets & APIs
+* Metadata, datasets & APIs
 * Explore sensors
 * GCFS (General Compost Standard;)
 * Maps, maps, maps
 * Viz, viz, visualization
-* Embedded chat/messaging
+* Embed a Discourse platform
 * Fun

 ## Resources

 **Books**

-Cradle to Cradle: Remaking the way we make things, 2002.
+_Cradle to Cradle: Remaking the way we make things,_ 2002.
 Michael Braungart and William McDonough.

 "WITH AND OF AND BY AND FOR" by Greg Bloom https://civicquarterly.com/article/with-and-of-and-by-and-for/